nawalouldamer-zz/nawalouldamer/README.md

 ### Hi there 👋, I am Nawal OULD AMER
-I design and build machine learning scientist.
-Currently, I'm an Lead Research Scientist at Airbus.
+I design and build machine learning systems.
+Currently, I'm a Lead Research Scientist at Airbus.
 Outside of work:
 - 🔭 I’m working on **Building NLP Systems**
 - 🌱 I’m learning **How to Build ML Systems at Scale**
 - 👯 I’m looking to **Collaborate on NLP systems at Scale**